How Do You Prepare HVAC Equipment for a Storm

 - Make Sure Everything is Anchored

-Confirm your outdoor equipment is installed on a concrete pad and safely secured to avoid the equipment from being tossed in the air or washing away in a storm.
+Confirm your outdoor equipment is installed on a concrete pad and safely secured to avoid the equipment from being thrown in the air or washing away during a storm.
 If your community is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 - Cover Your Equipment (If Possible)

-The well-being of you and your family should come first, but if time permits, turn off your heating and cooling system and cover the outdoor unit with a tarp.
-Make sure you remove the tarp and any debris before you turn your equipment back on after a storm.
+The well-being of you and your family should come first, but if time allows, turn off your HVAC system and cover the outdoor unit with a tarp.
+Make sure you remove the tarp and any debris before you turn your system back on following a storm.

-When the storm has passed, be sure the system is safe before turning it back on.
-First, confirm there are no signs of damage and clean any debris from around the equipment.
+When the storm has passed, make sure the system is safe before turning it back on.
+First, verify there are no signs of damage and clean any debris from around the equipment.
 Call D.A.
-Bennett Service Experts for a system inspection if there is any damage or flooding to the equipment.
-Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and avoid mold from getting into the equipment or ductwork.
+Bennett Service Experts for a system inspection if there is any damage or flooding to the system.
+Once you’ve had an inspection by a professional, turn the HVAC system back on immediately to help dry the home and avoid mold from getting into the system or ductwork.